rajjeet/javascript-coding-challenges/README.md

 2. *findingDuplicateIndices.spec.js* - Find the duplicate number on a given integer array
 3. *findLargestSmallest.spec.js* - Find the largest and smallest number in an unsorted integer array
 4. *sumOfParts.spec.js* - Find all pairs of an integer array whose sum is equal to a given number
-5. *findFirstNonRepeatingCharacter* - Find first non-repeating character in a string
+5. *findFirstNonRepeatingCharacter.spec.js* - Find first non-repeating character in a string
+6. *quickSort.spec.js* - Integer array sorted in place using the quicksort algorithm (Assuming correct input)